ravisiyer/scrape-blogger-post/README.md

     npm install axios cheerio
     ```

+#### Installation

+The project provides two methods for installation depending on your needs: a robust setup and a minimal, quick-and-hacky release.
+The choice of which installation to use is yours and should be based on your needs.

+**1. Regular, Robust Installation**

+For a complete and stable setup, we recommend installing all project dependencies using npm.
+This method ensures all packages are correctly installed for your system.

+1. Clone the repository from GitHub.
+2. Navigate to the project directory in your terminal.
+3. Run the following command to install all dependencies:

+    ```
+    npm install
+    ```
+This method will result in a larger disk usage of around 22.9 MB but is the recommended approach for a robust setup.

+**2. Quick-and-Hacky Minimal Installation**

+This option provides a minimal footprint for users who only want to run the script with a quick setup.
+It includes a bundled version of the script with some external dependencies pre-installed.

+1. Download the latest minimal release from the [GitHub releases page](https://github.com/ravisiyer/scrape-blogger-post/releases)
+2. Unzip the downloaded file.
+3. Your setup is now complete with the dist directory containing the script.

+This installation has a minimal disk usage footprint of around 2.3 MB.

 #### Usage

 The script takes one required argument (`url`) and a set of options (`--format`, `--output`).